Patient safety during the coronavirus pandemic

 UC Davis Medical Center voluntarily participates in a number of public reporting initiatives and efforts that focus on quality of care and patient safety.
 Some select highlights:

-In data related to nine key categories — including sepsis care, cataract surgery, colonoscopy, heart attack care, emergency department care, preventive care, cancer care, pregnancy & delivery care, and use of medical imaging — that appeared on the federal Care Compare (formerly Hospital Compare) website as of fall 2021, UC Davis matched or exceeded both state and national hospitals in seven of 15 "timely and effective care" measures, including measures related to sepsis care, colonoscopy followup, employee flu vaccinations, appropriate radiation therapy, obstetric delivery timing, back pain imaging and cardiac imaging.
-In several other measures, results were not available or the hospital had too few patients or cases to report.
+In data related to eight "timely and effective care" categories — including sepsis care, cataract surgery, colonoscopy, heart attack care, emergency department care, preventive care, pregnancy & delivery care, and use of medical imaging — that appeared on the federal Care Compare (formerly Hospital Compare) website as of March 2022, UC Davis matched or exceeded both state and national hospitals in five of nine measures, including measures related to: colonoscopy followup, employee flu vaccinations, obstetric delivery timing, back pain imaging and cardiac imaging.
+The hospital exceeded the federal score for sepsis care, and narrowly missed tying the state score (one percentage point).
+In four other measures, results were not available or the hospital had too few patients or cases to report.

-The Care Compare website also contains data on a wide range of additional quality and safety measures.
+The Care Compare website also contains data on a wide range of additional quality and safety measures, such as unplanned visits, psychiatric unit services, and payment & value of care.

 The Hospital Consumer Assessment of Healthcare Providers and Systems initiative or HCAHPS measures patients' perspectives on hospital care.
-In results that appeared on the Care Compare (formerly Hospital Compare) website as of fall 2021, the medical center matched or exceeded both state and federal averages in four of 10 categories: whether patients were given info about what to do at home; whether patients strongly agreed they understood their care when they left the hospital; whether patients gave their hospital a rating of 9 or 10 on a scale of 0 (lowest) to 10 (highest); and whether they would recommend the hospital to others.
-76 percent of UC Davis patients said they would definitely recommend the hospital.
+In results that appeared on the Care Compare (formerly Hospital Compare) website as of March 2022, the medical center matched or exceeded both state and federal averages in four of 10 categories: whether patients were given info about what to do during their recovery at home; whether patients strongly agreed that they understood their care when they left the hospital; whether patients gave their hospital a rating of 9 or 10 on a scale of 0 (lowest) to 10 (highest); and whether they would recommend the hospital to others.
+77 percent of UC Davis patients said they would definitely recommend the hospital.